 Hike the through Back Bay.
 With its remarkable habitat diversity, Back Bay National Wildlife Refuge covers more than 9,250 acres on a strip of coastline typical of barrier islands found along the Atlantic and Gulf coasts.
 The east and west trails frame the impoundment system making it easy to hike or bike within the Refuge.
 Each season more than 10,000 snow geese, Canada geese, tundra swans, and many duck species return to the Refuge.
 The Refuge also provides a home to piping plovers, peregrine falcons, and bald eagles.
 Other trails weave through beach, dunes, woodland, farm fields, and marsh.

 Pet a ray.
 Exploring the marine environments presented at Virginia Marine Science Center on the south side of the city is a tactile thrill.
 A visit will take the greater part of a day.
 There are two separate sections and plenty of activities in between.
 The Atlantic Ocean Pavilion and Main Building contain the 300,000-gallon Norfolk Canyon Aquarium.
 There is also a 70,000-gallon sea turtle aquarium and a sea turtle hatchling laboratory.
 One of the most popular touch tanks allows visitors to pet a ray.
 A short walk through a partially shaded pathway connects visitors with the Owls Creek Marsh Pavilion where life in a salt marsh is showcased.
 Exhibits include aquariums and terrariums featuring river otters, seahorses, and fiddler crabs.
-Bonus points: A thrill for kids is the macro-marsh section where animals and plants are ten times larger than their normal size.
+A thrill for kids is the macro-marsh section where animals and plants are ten times larger than their normal size.
+Bonus Points: The adventure park onsite provides hours of energizing fun for all ages and offers ways to have unique parent/child adventures including ziplining.
+A thrill for kids is the macro-marsh section where animals and plants are ten times larger than their normal size.

 Go whale watching.
 Imagine touring the Atlantic Ocean as a majestic whale breeches, or leaps out of the water.
 This winter, jump on board a whale watching boat trip to search for fin and humpback whales migrating off the Virginia Beach coast.
 Marvel at these enormous, graceful marine mammals as they feed, flipper-slap, lobtail and breech.
 Sponsored by the Virginia Marine Science Center, these two-hour boat trips run from early January to mid-March.
 Museum staff on board will guide and educate you as they explain the biological history and behavior interpretation of these amazing creatures.
 They’ll also give you a “local’s view” as they comment on Virginia Beach landmarks and the marine life found off the resort coast.